uds-helms/ProPores2/README.md

 1. Install a C++17 compiler, or update an existing C++ compiler if necessary.
 [Microsoft provides a tutorial for installing the Visual C++ compiler.](https://docs.microsoft.com/en-us/cpp/build/vscpp-step-0-installation?view=vs-2019) Make sure to tick "Desktop development in C++" during the isntallation of Visual Studio.
 2. Install CMake 3.13 or newer, or update an existing CMake if necessary.
 [CMake.org provides a guide for installing CMake on your computer.](https://cmake.org/install) This should add `cmake` to the environment variables but might require a restart of the computer to take effect.
 3. Download this repository as a ZIP file and extract it to a location of your choice, or use Git to clone the repository.
-4. Open the PROPORES folder where you have extracted or cloned it, right-click on `install_windows.bat` and select `Run as administrator`.
-This creates the executable `propores.exe` in the PROPORES folder.
+4. Open the ProPores2 folder where you have extracted or cloned it, right-click on `install_windows.bat` and select `Run as administrator`.
+This creates the executable `propores.exe` in the ProPores2 folder.

    If `Run as administrator` does not work, try simply double-clicking `install_windows.bat`.